d-rivera-c/silverstripe-faq/docs/en/configuration.md

   keywords_boost: '4'
 ```

-See `FAQPage_Controller` to check more configurations available.
+See `FAQPageController` to check more configurations available.

 ## CMS